dfinity/examples/motoko/invoice-canister/README.md

 +  #ICRC1_ckTESTBTC : T2;
 };
 ```
 Note that the generic type `T1` is used for ICP (or any token using the associated types of the ICP specification), while `T2` is used for any token that is based on the ICRC1 standard.
-Each token to be supported will need its own tag entry, and here the tag added for ckTESTBTC is prefixed with "ICRC1_" just to keep things clear.
+Each token to be supported will need its own tag entry, and here the tag added for ckTESTBTC is prefixed with "ICRC1_" to keep things clearer.

-Observe also that once this variant's declaration is modified by adding (or removing) a tag, the Motoko VSCode extension will automatically indicate all the other places in the code that need to be edited.
+Observe also that once this variant's declaration is modified by adding (or removing) a tag, the Motoko VSCode extension will automatically indicate all the other places in the code that need to be edited (or if not using VSCode the `moc` compiler warnings).
 This consists of all the switches that will need an additional case for the tag that is added.
 These switches are only found in the methods of `SupportedToken.mo` and in some of the API methods of `Invoice.mo` (all relevant methods are listed here).

 The methods to update in `SupportedToken.mo` are:
 ```